 DETAILED ACTION

 The present application, filed on or after March 16, 2013, is being examined under the first inventor to file provisions of the AIA .
-This Office Action is responsive to the Applicant's communication filed 23 December 2025.
-In view of this communication and the amendment concurrently filed: claims 1-2, 4-5, 7-8, 10-11, 13-15, 17-18, and 20-23 were previously pending; claims 21-23 were canceled and claim 24 was added by the amendment; and thus, claims 1-2, 4-5, 7-8, 10-11, 13-15, 17-18, 20, and 24 are now pending in the application.
+This Office Action is responsive to the Applicant's communication filed 06 May 2026.
+In view of this communication and the amendment concurrently filed, claims 1-2, 4-5, 7-8, 10-11, 13-15, 17-18, 20, and 24 are now pending in the application.

 Response to Arguments

-The Applicant’s arguments, filed 23 December 2025, have been fully considered but are not persuasive.
+The Applicant’s arguments, filed 06 May 2026, have been fully considered but are not persuasive.

-Further, the application only generally asserts a beneficial effect on the cogging torque, which is a component of the output torque.
+The argument further alleges that criticality of the claimed range has been demonstrated, slowing that the value of “180” is required “in order to raise the order of the cogging torque of the motor”.
+However, the application only generally asserts a beneficial effect on the cogging torque, which is a component of the output torque.
 Since Deng discloses modifying the numbers of rotor and stator poles, thereby changing their least common multiples, in order to in order to optimize the rotational speed and output torque of the rotors (¶ 0036-0037 of Deng), this result is neither new nor unexpected as required by In re Woodruff, 919 F.2d 1575, 16 USPQ2d 1934 (Fed.
 Cir.
 1990).
 Thus, this argument is not persuasive and the previous grounds of rejection in view of Lee and Deng are maintained.

-The Applicant’s second argument (page 10 of the Remarks) alleges, regarding the previous grounds of rejection under 35 U.S.C.
+The Applicant’s fourth argument (pages 15-17 of the Remarks) alleges, regarding the previous grounds of rejection under 35 U.S.C.
 103, that the prior art does not disclose a controller supplying currents to the stators “such that a magnitude or phase of the current supplied to the inner stator and a magnitude or phase of the current supplied to the outer stator are different from each other”.
 Lee discloses a controller capable of varying the current supplied to the stators (¶ 0004; “the motor is controlled by adjusting the magnitude of the {current supplied to the stator coils}”).
 While Lee does not disclose the method of supplying two different magnitudes/phases of current, this product-by-process limitation does not imply any additional structural limitations.
 Since the product, i.e. the controller, in this product-by-process claim is the same as or obvious from a product of the prior art, the claim is unpatentable even though the prior product was made by a different process.
 In re Thorpe, 777 F.2d 695, 698, 227 USPQ 964, 966 (Fed.
 Cir.
 1985).
 Thus, this argument is unpersuasive and the previous grounds of rejection in view of Lee are maintained.

-The Applicant’s third argument (page 11 of the Remarks) alleges that the remaining claims are allowable by virtue of their dependency on one of the independent claims.
-This is unpersuasive for the same reasons given above.
+The Applicant’s fifth argument (pages 17-18 of the Remarks) alleges, regarding the previous grounds of rejection under 35 U.S.C.
+103, that the dependent claims are allowable for the same reasons as the independent claims.
+This is unpersuasive for the same reasons given above, and the previous grounds of rejection are maintained.

 Priority